ipython/ipython/README.rst

 Nbconvert also needs the `pandoc multiformat converter
 <http://johnmacfarlane.net/pandoc>`_ to do the actual text conversions.
 Pandoc
-is included in most Linux package managers for each distribution, and the author's website contains links to Mac OS X and Windows installers.
+is included in most Linux distribution's package managers, and the author's website contains links to Mac OS X and Windows installers.

 Pandoc, to convert markdown into latex